Chair of the HENRY Board

 Anne works for the European Society of Medical Oncology and is a Senior STM consultant able to drive business transformation and innovation.
 Prior to this she worked for Elsevier as a Publishing Director in the medical journals division where she was responsible for winning, managing and developing high level Global Journal Programmes.

 She enjoys walking, cycling and playing tennis and badminton.

 Tom is a previous employee of HENRY and has returned to become a trustee.
 He is committed to the vision and mission of HENRY and is grateful for the opportunity to continue to support families to lead healthy lifestyles.
 Throughout his career, Tom has worked in and with local government in a range of roles delivering large transformation programmes that improve outcomes for communities.
 He is currently working as Lead for Learning and Development at Camden Council.

-Dr Anne Coufopoulos is currently Associate Dean (Enterprise & Commercial) at Coventry University, Faculty of Health & Life Sciences.
-Prior to this Anne has been employed in a number of academic roles across the course of her career in nutrition and public health.
+Dr Anne Coufopoulos is currently Executive Dean at University College Birmingham, leading the School of Health, Sport and Food.
+Prior to this she was Associate Dean (Enterprise & Commercial) at Coventry University, Faculty of Health & Life Sciences.
+Earlier in her career, Anne has been employed in a number of academic roles across the course of her career in nutrition and public health.